wilkart/homebrew-gridcoin/README.md

 # Gridcoin Research CLI for macOS

 ## Disclaimer
 This software is recognised as an OSX/CoinMiner by antivirus.
 Disable any real time system protection for installation time.
+Exclude /usr/local/Cellar/gridcoin-cli path from future antivirus scanning.

 ## Installation